57 Delicious Christmas Party Foods Everyone Comes Back For in 2025

 50. Shrimp Cocktail

 A tray of cool shrimp cocktail on your Christmas party food table will give your guests a posh bite they can really chill out with.
-Play holiday chef and make your own fresh shrimp and homemade cocktail sauce or pick up a frozen shrimp cocktail tray at a grocer or warehouse store to save time and labor.
+Play holiday chef and make your own fresh shrimp and homemade cocktail sauce or pick up a frozen shrimp cocktail tray at a grocery or warehouse store to save time and labor.

 51. Caramel Pull-Apart